How to construct a winning stock portfolio for 2022

 • Regions as represented by the stock exchanges.

-• Sectors or industry.
+• Sectors or industries.

 • Market cap or size.